-Standard equipment on your boat are the following gauges: oil pressure, engine coolant temperature, speedometer, tachometer/ hour meter, fuel level, voltage.
-Optional equipment gauges available include: air/water temp gauge, clock, depthfinder, Launch Control System tank gauges. remote stereo control and Correct Craft Cruise or Perfect Pass Pro speed control.
-The optional gauges are positioned on the console located to the right of the drivers knee
+Standard equipment on your boat are the following gauges: oil pressure, engine coolant temperature, speedometer, tachometer/hour meter, fuel level, voltage.
+Optional equipment gauges available include: air/water temp gauge, clock, depthfinder, remote stereo control and Correct Craft Cruise or Perfect Pass Pro speed control.
+The optional gauges are positioned on the console located to the right of the drivers knee or on the two raised surfaces in the center of the dash pod.